10 Phrases That Make You Sound Like a CEO

 Manage the optics

 An general rule of human enterprise and interaction is that appearance is at least half of the battle.
 This is why PR is such an integral part of any business operation.
 A company’s image and public perception can mean either success or failure.
 So when someone at work talks about “managing the optics” of a situation, they’re really concerned with how this particular matter should be presented to the public in the best light possible.
 This phrase literally refers to the anatomy of the eye and the sense of sight to talk about publicity and campaigns.
-Get ready to troubleshoot with this guide to handling tricky interpersonal situations.

 Let’s square the circle